Receivers for low-bandwidth optical (through-the-air) communications

 Schematic of K3PGP detector

-Let us first discuss one of the simplest possible optical detectors - the so-called K3PGP receiver, a typical schematic being shown in Figure 1.
-While this receiver is simple, its operation is deceptively complex.
+Let us first discuss one of the simplest possible "high sensitivity" optical detectors - the so-called K3PGP receiver which shown in Figure 1.
+While the receiver's circuitry is simple, its actual operation is deceptively complex.

 One of the most striking aspects of this receiver is the connection between the gate of the MPF102 and the photodiode: If ideal component models were used, this would simply be a floating junction and as the photodiode reached full potential, charging would simply stop and the circuit would not function - but real-world physical effects come into play.

-In this circuit, at very low light levels, the photodiode is operating as a photovoltaic cell: As photons strike the photodiode, electrons are mobilized and a voltage appears at the gate of the MPF102 JFET.
-Because both the JFET and photodiode exhibit some leakage, this charge will drain away, thus the voltage on the gate of the JFET will eventually reach equilibrium and be more-or-less proportional to the amount of light hitting the photodiode.
+In this circuit the photodiode is operating as a photovoltaic cell at very low light levels: As photons strike the photodiode electrons are mobilized and a voltage appears at the gate of Q1, the JFET, and change its conductance.
+Because both the JFET and photodiode exhibit some leakage, this charge will drain away and the voltage on the gate of the JFET will eventually reach equilibrium and be more-or-less proportional to the amount of light hitting the photodiode.

-This rolloff is due largely to the capacitance of the photodiode (about 75 pF) being paralleled by a high a resistance which is intrinsic to the photodiode and the JFET, largely in the form of leakage currents.
+This rolloff is due largely to the capacitance of the photodiode (about 75 pF in the case of the BPW34) being paralleled by a high a resistance which is intrinsic to the photodiode and the JFET, largely in the form of leakage currents.
 If one does some simple math, it can be seen that this leakage resistance could be modeled by paralleling an ideal JFET and photodiode (e.g. those with no leakage currents of their own) with a resistor in the range of 10 Megohms or so to simulate low-light conditions.
-It should be pointed out that this is a very incomplete analysis as other factors should be considered (e.g. Miller effect of the JFET, photoconductive effects of the photodiode - parameters that depend heavily on the amount of light, etc.) but this very simple model will suffice for the illustration of the frequency response limitation.
+It should be pointed out that this is a very incomplete analysis as other factors should be considered (e.g. Miller Effect of the JFET, photoconductive effects of the photodiode - parameters that depend heavily on the amount of light, etc.) but this very simple model will suffice for the illustration of the frequency response limitation.

-The rest of the circuit is fairly straightforward: The MPF102 JFET forms a common-source amplifier providing significant gain, while the following common-emitter bipolar stage provides even more gain.
-This circuit cannot tolerate very much ambient light before the photodiode will achieve its maximum open-circuit voltage and/or the JFET stage will saturate, so it is only useful for very low light conditions.
+The rest of the circuit is fairly straightforward: The JFET (Q1) forms a common-source amplifier providing significant gain, while the following common-emitter bipolar stage (Q2) provides even more gain.
+This circuit cannot tolerate very much ambient light before the photodiode will achieve its maximum open-circuit voltage and/or the JFET stage will saturate, so it is most useful at very low light conditions and at low (<300 Hz) audio frequencies.

 For a more-detailed discussion of this circuit, see the